My Pledge to Diversity & Inclusion

 I want my research and mentorship to emphasize on the inclusion of minority groups in computer science and engineering, such as Black/African/Caribbean/African-American, Latino/Latinx, and Pacific Islanders/Pasifika, and Native/Indigenous Americans.
 Such technologies can have significant impacts to solve problems faced by these groups and societies, whether in the US or abroad.

 Diversity can be defined as "the inclusion of different types of people (such as people of different races or cultures) in a group or organization", where the key word, in my opinion, is inclusion.
-Growing up in the Caribbean as an individual of mixed descent has shown me just how important it is for one to feel like they belong to the society they grow up in.
+Growing up in the Caribbean as an individual of mixed descent has shown me just how important it is for one to feel like they belong and can contribute to the society they grow up in.
 It can be a challenge to define one's identity and to navigate a world where there are not many persons who look like you or think like you.
 Sometimes you want to be looked at more than just your colour and supposed status.
-I observed a similar phenomenon but in a much more diverse environment, the melting pot known as the United States.
-However, there is an apparent division among ethnic groups, and this is where we need more open-minded thinking and understanding.
-In STEM, groups such as Blacks/Africans, Latinx, American Indians and Alaskan Natives are severely underrepresented.
+I observed a similar phenomenon back in the Caribbean, but I felt it even more in the melting pot known as the United States.
+There is an apparent division among ethnic groups, and this is where we need more open-minded thinking and understanding.
+In STEM, groups such as Blacks/Africans, Latinx, Pasifikas, American Indians and Alaskan Natives are severely underrepresented.
 However, science and engineering are not as exclusive as it is portrayed to be (where, for instance, many students struggle with mathematics, and as a result, they create a mental block within themselves).
 Many students feel like they do not have what it takes to make meaningful contributions through research.
 What students should get out of their education is the confidence to tackle problems, no matter how hard they may (seem to) be.
-On my home island, for example, there is a serious stigma against mathematics and many kids suffer from uninspiring experiences in school, but with the right guidance, this mentality can be diminished.
+On my home island, for example, there is a serious stigma against mathematics and many kids suffer from uninspiring experiences in school, but with the right guidance, we can challenge this negative mindset.